James Burgh: Life and works

 Burgh was born and raised in Madderty, Scotland.
 His father was a minister of the parish in the Church of Scotland.
 Burgh was raised a Presbyterian, which strongly contributed to his fight for moral issues.
 He attended St. Andrews University with the intention of studying for the ministry.
 An illness prevented him from completing his degree and he entered the linen trade.
 Failure at that sent him to England in the early 1740s.
 For a short time he was a printer's helper and then in 1746 he became an assistant master (teacher) in an academy just north of London.
 The next year, he became master (principal) of his own academy in Stoke Newington.
 In 1750, he moved his school to nearby Newington Green, and ran it there for 19 years.

-In 1754, Burgh's The Dignity of Human Nature was published.
-This is his first major publication, and one that bears a striking resemblance to Benjamin Franklin's Poor Richard's Almanack.
-In 1761, Burgh wrote The Art of Speaking, an educational book focusing on oratory.
-In 1766, he wrote the first volume of Crito, a collection of essays on religious toleration, contemporary politics, and educational theories.
+In 1754 Burgh's The Dignity of Human Nature was published.
+In 1761 Burgh wrote The Art of Speaking, an educational book focusing on oratory.
+In 1766 he wrote the first volume of Crito, a collection of essays on religious toleration, contemporary politics, and educational theories.
 The second volume followed a year later.
-This is his first work that included a strong emphasis on politics.

 Burgh became involved in the early 1760s with a group called the Honest Whigs, a club that met on alternate Thursday evenings in a coffeehouse, then an important social and political meeting place.
 Other members of the group included Richard Price, Joseph Priestley, Benjamin Franklin, James Boswell and others.
 In 1774, Burgh wrote his most popular work, Political Disquisitions.
 The three-volume work was intended by Burgh to be longer, but his deteriorating health caused him to stop after the third volume.
 Burgh died a year later on 26 August 1775.

-Political Disquisitions (1774)

-Of the three volumes of Political Disquisitions, the third is the most widely referenced.
-The book was inspired by the radical reform movement of the time, and includes many of Burgh's feelings on social, religious, political and educational reforms.
-Burgh also includes many other authors in the book, with the strongest influence being that of John Locke.

-Thomas Jefferson included the work with other writings in a course of recommended reading for James Madison and James Monroe.
-In 1803, while Jefferson was president of the United States, he urged the work on Congress.
-The book was popular among American colonists and became a source of inspiration for American Revolutionaries.